 \section{Summary}

-In this work, we predicted the relevant parameters of decays $B^{0}_{s} \rightarrow \ TT $ in the pQCD approach, where the tensor mesons are $a_{2}(1320)$, $ f_{2}(1270) $, $ K^{*}_{2}(1430)$, and $ f^{'}_{2}(1525) $.
+In this study, we predicted the relevant parameters of decays $B^{0}_{s} \rightarrow \ TT $ in the pQCD approach, where the tensor mesons are $a_{2}(1320)$, $ f_{2}(1270) $, $ K^{*}_{2}(1430)$, and $ f^{'}_{2}(1525) $.
 We calculate the branching ratios, the polarization fractions, and the direct $CP$ violations of these decays.
-Our calculation results suggest that: (1) the tensor meson cannot be produced throungh vector or the tensor current, which indicates that the nonfactorizable emission and annihilation contributions are important.
-Especially for the nonfactorizable emission diagram, its contribution will be enhanced due to the antisymmetry of tensor meson wave function; (2) for only annihilation type decays, the branching ratio is at the order of $10^{-7} $.
-And for $ f^{'}_{2}(1525) $, $ K^{*}_{2}(1430) $, they have a sizable branching ratio with the order of $ 10^{-6} $, which would be easy to be verified experimentally; (3) for the polarization fraction, the most of this paper are dominated by the longitudinal contribution, expecially for the pure annihilation decay, which can reach around $ 90\% $; (4) the direct $CP$ violations of these decays are small, the interference of the penguin and tree contributions will bring the direct $CP$ violation, but the two parts that we have calculated are not comparable in this paper.
-Therefore, the direct $CP$ violations of most channels are small, only a few special channels have relatively large direct $CP$ violation appears.
-In the end, we hope the results can be tested by the running LHC-b and Belle II in the near future, and, of course, we also hope it has positive implications for understanding the QCD behavior of the tensor mesons.
+Our calculation results suggest that (1) the production of tensor mesons via either vector or tensor currents is prohibited, highlighting the significance of nonfactorizable emission and annihilation contributions.
+Notably, the nonfactorizable emission diagram exhibits an augmented contribution owing to the antisymmetry inherent in the tensor meson wave function.
+(2) For decays characterized exclusively by annihilation processes, the branching ratio is situated at an order of $10^{-7} $.
+And for $ f^{'}_{2}(1525) $, $ K^{*}_{2}(1430) $, they have a sizable branching ratio with the order of $ 10^{-6} $, which would be easy to be verified experimentally.
+(3) Regarding polarization fractions, the preponderance of the decay processes investigated in this paper predominantly manifests longitudinal contributions, particularly in the case of pure annihilation decay, where it can reach around $90\% $.
+(4) The direct $CP$ violations associated with these decays are of nominal magnitude.
+The interference between penguin and tree contributions will bring the direct violations, and the two components assessed in this paper are not comparable.
+Consequently, the direct $CP$ violations in the majority of channels remain negligible, with only select channels exhibiting relatively pronounced direct $CP$ violation appears.
+In conclusion, we anticipate that our results can be scrutinized through forthcoming experiments at LHC-b and Belle II.
+Furthermore, we hope that these findings contribute positively to our understanding of the QCD behavior of tensor mesons.

-\section{acknowledgments}
+\section{ACKNOWLEDGMENTS}

-The authors would to thank Hong Yang for some valuable discussions.
-This work is supported by the National Natural Science Foundation of China under Grant No.11047028.
+The authors would to thank Hong Yang and Wen Liu for some valuable discussions.
+This work is supported by the National Natural Science Foundation of China under Grant No. 11047028.

-\section{Appendix : Formulae For The Calculation Used In The Text}
+\section{APPENDIX: FORMULAS FOR THE CALCULATION USED IN THE TEXT}

-\theequation{A.\arabic{equation}} In this section, we list the decay amplitude for every considered two-body decays of $ B $ meson.
+\theequation{A.\arabic{equation}} In this section, we list the helicity amplitudes for every considered two-body decays of $ B $ meson.